-Setting up shop in the right neighborhood and understanding the people who live nearby are both critical for the success of your dental practice and your marketing efforts.
+Setting up shop in the right neighborhood and understanding the people who live nearby are both critical for the success of your dental practice and your dental marketing strategies.
 Without knowing who your patients (and future patients) are, it will be difficult to attract them to your office.

-Collecting accurate demographic data will help you get a clear picture of the local population and help you come up with the right marketing strategy to connect with them.
+Collecting accurate demographic data will help you get a clear picture of the local population and help you come up with the right dental marketing plan to connect with them.
 But where do you start?
 And what data should you gather?

 Why are demographics important?

 Knowing the demographics of your service area gives you a snapshot of your practice’s potential growth and success.
 Demographic data, broken down by city, county, or zip codes, also helps you pinpoint marketing efforts so you can maximize your return on investment (ROI) by adjusting messaging and spending for particular areas.
 For example, one neighboring town may be filled with prospects for your dental membership plan, while another may have little interest in it.
 With accurate demographics, you can spend your marketing dollars where they’ll get results.

 First, you should find out how many people live within the radius of your service area, and if that number is trending upward or downward.
 How far to extend that circle will vary depending on whether you are in an urban or rural area, but you’ll want to determine how many people fall within a reasonable and convenient travel distance.
 You will also want to compare the local population against the number of competing dentists near you to see if the patient-to-dentist ratio is favorable and there are enough patients to go around.
 Anything less than 2,000 to 1, and you may find yourself in some cut-throat competition trying to fill your schedule.